blue-moon22/CISC/README.md

-# Comprehensive Insertion Sequence Catalogue
+# Comprehensive Insertion Sequence Catalogue (CISC)

+## About
-This repository contains a catalogue of unique insertion sequences in FASTA format.
-The directories are named by the versions of [PaliDIS](https://github.com/blue-moon22/palidis) used to generate the catalogue.
+This repository contains a catalogue of insertion sequences in FASTA format generated using [PaliDIS](https://github.com/blue-moon22/palidis).